-- Demonstrate an adequate concept of the criminal justice system, its major subsystems, and its relationship at each government level. - Demonstrate an understanding of the theories that define deviance and have affected the laws and policies aimed at its control - Show an understanding of the problems facing the criminal justice system, an awareness of individual rights, and an understanding of the U.S. Constitutional provisions applicable to the criminal justice system. - Show an understanding of the proper procedures for criminal investigation and the subsequent actions necessary for court proceedings. - Demonstrate knowledge concerning the collection of crime data and research in the criminal justice area and exhibit written and oral skills in the analysis and synthesis as a result of this research. - Exhibit an understanding of the American philosophies of punishment within the social structure.
+Recognize an adequate concept of the criminal justice system, its major subsystems, the inter-relationship at each government level.

+- Show an understanding of problems facing the criminal justice system, an awareness of individual rights, and an understanding of the U.S Constitutional provisions applicable to the criminal justice system. - Discuss and apply an understanding of the theories that define deviance and have affected the laws and policies aimed at its control. - Distinguish an understanding of the American philosophies of punishment within the social structure. - Understand and apply knowledge of the proper procedures for criminal investigation, criminal procedure and the subsequent actions necessary for adult and juvenile court proceedings. - Prepare written work that illustrates understanding of American Psychological Association (APA) style academic writing and basic grammatical principles. - Create research projects that communicate (written, graphically, and orally) basic research methodology, research results, and statistical analysis.